avindra/casd-json-schema/README.md

 It converts the HTML documentation of tables spread across 50 different pages with an unhelpful navigation system, into a single JSON artifact.

+## Requirements

+This has been developed and tested using node.js.
+There is one dependency, `jsdom`, which is used for scraping data from HTML pages using standard web apis.

+## Usage

+A `Makefile` is included for convenience.

+Just run `make` to get the `schema.json` file.

 ## I thought SOAP handles this for me?

 A well implemented SOAP API _should_ describe objects and their relationships.
 When it comes to the `doSelect` API, the "ease of use" intended by the SOAP protocol goes into a Web Services black box.
 The API rot can become worse if your organization filters API access through a gateway.

-Hence, this project exists and can be used create visualizations or progamatically create APIs using the JSON schema artifact.
+Hence, this project exists and can be used create visualizations or programatically create APIs using the JSON schema artifact.

 ## Development